GNU Astronomy Utilities

 Through the “zero point”, we are able to give physical units to the pixel values of an image (often in units of “counts” or ADUs) and thus compare them with other images (as well as measurements that are done on them).
 The zero point is therefore an important calibration of pixel values (as astromerty is a calibration of the pixel positions).
 The fundamental concepts behind the zero point are described in Brightness, Flux, Magnitude and Surface brightness.
 We will therefore not go deeper into the basics here and stick to the practical aspects of it.

 1. Download the Gaia catalog that overlaps with the input image using Gnuastro’s Query program (see Query).
-This is done to determine the stars within the image241.
+This is done to determine the stars within the image248.

 4. The difference between the input and reference magnitudes should be independent of the magnitude of the stars.
 This does not hold when the stars are saturated in one/both the images (giving us a bright-limit for the magnitude range to use) or for stars fainter than a certain magnitude, where the signal-to-noise ratio drops significantly in one/both images (giving us a faint limit for the magnitude range to use).

-5. Since a zero point of 0 was used for the input image, the magnitude difference above (in the reliable magnitude range) is the zero point of the input image.
+5. Since the input image was assigned a zero point of zero, the magnitude difference shown above (within the reliable magnitude range) corresponds to the zero point of the input image.

 In the “Tutorials” chapter of this Gnuastro book, there are two tutorials dedicated to the usage of this script.
 The first uses an image as a reference (Zero point tutorial with reference image) and the second uses a catalog (Zero point tutorial with reference catalog).
 For the full set of options an a detailed description of each, see Invoking astscript-zeropoint.